EC327-Group-Project-2020/MidasBudgetingApp/README.md

 • Your project should include a concise and clear description targeted toward potential users.
 • You should stay away from licensed or copyrighted content (e.g., pictures, games).

-# Instruction on how to set up the app
+# Instructions on how to set up the app